 I really need to devise a system for none solo games as it is unfair to let the Victorians get their industrial revolutionised hands on the BSoMT 1d8 die for a role against solitarianism.
 However, and contrary to my normal investment in time and energy (or a reluctance to participate) in to story telling, The Old Hellfire Club provides a great platform to feed the imagination.
 There is strategy regarding the value of cards we play and daring with how far we want to push things but ultimately the card Art and titles (as well as the flavour text) kicks us off onto a wild adventure.
 Playable with younger players, yes, but this most definitely lends its self to a more discerning adult audience…especially a creative bunch of adults.

-If fun with friends or family, light strategy/high push your luck and blatant fib telling are your thing, this is a must.
-Due to be Kickstarted on…., I recommend you take a look once the campaign goes live.
+All games are what we make of them, and how much we put into them, but if fun with friends or family, light strategy/high push your luck and blatant fib telling are your thing, this is a must.
+Due to be Kickstarted soon, I recommend you take a look once the campaign goes live. (link coming soon).
+If you are not afraid of letting your imagination run wild, embellish every card played to help build a narrative (rather than simply playing a card to beat an opponent) then this game will reward us all with a delightful Victorian storytelling wheeze!

 Something For The Weekend, Sir?